plusworx/gmindocs/configuration.md

 gmin gets its configuration information from either a configuration file (.gmin.yaml) or operating system environment variables.
 If both a configuration file and environment variables exist, the environment variables override the configuration file settings.

-The `gmin init` and `gmin set` commands are used to create and update the gmin configuration file.
+The `gmin init` and `gmin set config` commands are used to create and update the gmin configuration file.

 ## init command
 In order to create a gmin configuration file, the `gmin init` command is provided.
 When this command is invoked, you will be prompted to provide configuration information that will be used to create the configuration file.
 The prompts are as follows: